Post Office scandal: 'I don't trust anybody anymore'

 A former postmistress has told the inquiry into the Post Office scandal that being falsely accused of fraud has had a long-lasting impact on her health.

-Speaking on the second day of the inquiry into the wrongful convictions of hundreds of sub-postmasters and mistresses, Lorraine Williams said both her mental and physical health have suffered.
+Speaking on the second day of the inquiry into the wrongful convictions of sub-postmasters and mistresses, Lorraine Williams said both her mental and physical health have suffered.

 It was more than 10 years ago when Mrs Williams first discovered a shortfall in the accounts at the post office branch near Llangefni on Anglesey, where she was postmistress.